 Clyde A. Milner II is the founding director of the Ph.D. program in heritage studies and a professor emeritus of history at Arkansas State University.
 Known for his research, writing, and editing on the history of the American West and of Native Americans, Milner now applies his interest in American regionalism and cultural identity to the Mississippi Delta and the interdisciplinary initiatives of heritage studies.
 For eighteen of his twenty-six years on the faculty at Utah State University, Milner edited the Western Historical Quarterly.
 He has written or edited eight books, including two with his wife, Carol O’Connor: the Oxford History of the American West (1994) and As Big as the West: The Pioneer Life of Granville Stuart (2009).
-A recipient of the Western Historical Association's Award of Merit for outstanding service to the field of Western history, he currently lives in New Mexico.
+A recipient of the Western Historical Association's Award of Merit for outstanding service to the field of Western history, he currently lives in Tulsa, Oklahoma.